-1. Isn't it interesting that this medium, this witch convinces him to eat, and he did.
+Think of it.
 It is just like Satan to get our eyes off of sin and eat, drink and forget about our sins.
-He wants us to be comfortable in them.
+He wants us to be comfortable with them.

 That was Saul here!

-What the Lord had spoken to Saul over the years His Words fell on deaf ears and now, within 24 hours he will be dead!
+What the Lord had spoken to Saul over the years His Words fell on deaf ears and now, within 24 hours, he will be dead!

 It is as Baldwin wrote, "The additional information, that within twenty-four hours he and his sons would be dead, was no help at all to his morale.
 Indeed he would have been better without it.
 He did himself no good by doing what he had decreed to be unlawful.
 God's word stood and could not be altered.
 He should have believed it instead of thinking that by further consultation he could reverse its judgment.
 The Lord did not answer him, because there was no more to be said."

 You see, the heart of the problem for Saul was the problem of the heart!

-Where are you at this evening?
+Where are you this evening?

 Are you listening to the voice of the Lord or are you hardening your heart to Him?

-If you are listening you need to take it a step further and obey.
+If you are listening, you need to take it a step further and obey.

 If you are not listening, why is that?

 You see, God loves us so much and He desires fellowship with us and that fellowship can only be found through His Son Jesus Christ!

 God has spoken, are we listening and will we obey?

+Nothing more than a Ouija board!
+And God forbids this!